 How loyal are you to the greatness of the mind?
 Where the treasures of kings have gone?
 Where are the Brahmins who received the gifts?
 Where are the worlds that they have lived?

-Things of past have gone for ever.
-Several lineage of generations have gone.
+Things of the past have gone forever.
+Several lineages of generations have gone.
 A thousand millions of Brahmins have passed away.
 The kings have faded away like the dust.

 The demoniacal tendency is the misconception relating to Atman.
-If the demoniacal tendency is found on the part of an yogi, his wisdom will bear no fruit.
+If the demoniacal tendency is found on the part of a yogi, his wisdom will bear no fruit.